-Many classes listed in this catalog require the use of personal protective equipment/clothing to safely allow students to participate in the training.
+Many classes list in this catalog require the use of personal protective equipment/clothing to safely allow students to participate in the training.
 It is the responsibility of the hosting agency to ensure that firefighters participating in training have the correct, size appropriate equipment which will allow students to safely participate and gain the full benefit of the training material.
+In certain courses offered by the Training Division protective and safety equipment will be provided by the Training Division such as Class III harnesses.